Aman-Rana-ls/Bridgelabz_Aman_2110990152/README.md

 11. What is the CLR in .NET?
 12. What is the Common Type System (CTS) in .NET?
 13. Can you explain namespaces in C# ?

+Build a C# Program to to Check whether a number is Armstong or not.